 Write a query

-Log Analytics includes an extensive query language that lets you retrieve and analyze log data in a variety of ways.
+Log Analytics uses a version of the Data Explorer query language to retrieve and analyze log data in a variety of ways.
 You'll typically start with basic queries and then progress to use more advanced functions as your requirements become more complex.

 The basic structure of a query is a source table followed by a series of operators separated by a pipe character

 |.
 You can chain together multiple operators to refine the data and perform advanced functions.

 For example, suppose you wanted to find the top ten computers with the most error events over the past day.

 Event | where (EventLevelName == "Error") | where (TimeGenerated > ago(1days)) | summarize ErrorCount = count() by Computer | top 10 by ErrorCount desc